Richard Jantz

 Richard L. Jantz is an American anthropologist.
-He served as the director of the University of Tennessee Anthropological Research Facility from 1998–2011 and he is the current Professor Emeritus of the Department of Anthropology at the University of Tennessee, Knoxville.
+He served as the director of the University of Tennessee Anthropological Research Facility from 1998 to 2011 and he is the current professor emeritus of the Department of Anthropology at the University of Tennessee, Knoxville.
 His research focuses primarily on forensic anthropology, skeletal biology, dermatoglyphics, anthropometry, anthropological genetics, and human variation, as well as developing computerized databases in these areas which aid in anthropological research.
 The author of over a hundred journal articles and other publications, his research has helped lead and shape the field of physical and forensic anthropology for many years.

 Among his students was Douglas W. Owsley.

 Background

 Jantz spent his childhood and received his early education in a small town in central Kansas.
 He attended a community college before attending the University of Kansas, where he took a class from noted anthropologist Dr. William M. Bass.
-He received a Bachelor of Arts in Anthropology in 1962, a Master of Arts in Anthropology in 1964, and a Ph.D. in Anthropology in 1970, all from the University of Kansas.
+He received a Bachelor of Arts in anthropology in 1962, a Master of Arts in anthropology in 1964, and a Ph.D. in anthropology in 1970, all from the University of Kansas.
 He realized early on that his strengths lay in statistical analysis of measurements.